evb62/outlook_spam_killer/README.md

 | `SUBJECT_KEYWORD:xxx` | ⚠️ **Move to Trash** | Could be a legitimate email with "free" |

 ## Housekeeping
 You might want to clean the log file from time to time.
-Here is a suggestion for setting up `logrotate`.
+Here is a suggestion for setting up `logrotate`, assuming the script is running in `home/pi`.
 - Create an entry in logrotate:
 ```
 sudo nano /etc/logrotate.d/spam_killer